 We all have cognitive biases, fears, hopeful/magical thinking, and difficulties understanding all the nuances behind the statistics of applicable studies (let alone if these were well designed studies which produced useful results).

-My hope is for us to work toward a definition of autonomy to mean: uncoerced (from external and internal sources), values-driven, well informed, evidence based personal choices and actions.
+My hope is for us to work toward a definition of autonomy to mean: uncoerced (from external and internal sources/biases), values-driven, well informed, evidence based personal choices and actions.

 Charles Tadros, M.D.